-This factsheet covers renting, home ownership and what you need to consider if you want to leave or stay in the home you’ve shared with your ex-partner.
+This advice guide covers renting, home ownership and what you need to consider if you want to leave or stay in the home you’ve shared with your ex-partner.

 This guide explains what further education is and what help is available to single parents who wish to study or train at this level.

-This factsheet gives a brief overview of financial, and other help you may be entitled to if you are a single parent studying, or considering studying, a course of higher education (HNC, HND, degree, etc.).
+This advice guide gives a brief overview of financial, and other help you may be entitled to if you are a single parent studying, or considering studying, a course of higher education (HNC, HND, degree, etc.).

 This information is for single parents in Scotland who would like to arrange child maintenance payments.
 Both parents are legally responsible for the financial costs of bringing up their children even if they do not live together as a couple. …

 If you, or your children, have a disability or illness you may be entitled to help with the costs of the services and support you need.
-This factsheet only gives an overview of the disability benefits you may be entitled to.
+This advice guide only gives an overview of the disability benefits you may be entitled to.

 Information for parents with care and non-resident parents about common problems and issues arising during separation and divorce.

 With more and more single parents looking for work, having an understanding of how this will impact on your finances is very important.
 This pack covers the benefits and tax credits you may receive once you start working 16 hours a week or more and your childcare options.

 You may find this advice guide useful if you have recently separated from your partner and are now a single parent.
 It is a guide to the questions, issues and concerns you may have to consider.